Skip to Content

 Correctional staff – people who work in community supervision, jails, prisons, and other justice system agencies – face unique stressors, including potential exposure to violence and trauma.
 These stressors can result in dissatisfaction with work, impact the personal lives of staff and their families, and lead to poor health outcomes.
 Because of this, corrections agencies across the country are examining strategies to improve staff wellness, reduce turnover, and improve agency culture.

-Award# 15PBJA-22-GK-01739-MUMU is sponsored by the Bureau of Justice Assistance (BJA) and administered by the Center for Effective Public Policy (CEPP), in partnership with the American Probation and Parole Association (APPA), the Association of Paroling Authorities, International (APAI), the Center for Justice Innovation (CJI), and the National Association of Pretrial Services Agencies (NAPSA).
+Award# 15PBJA-22-GK-01739-MUMU, is sponsored by the Bureau of Justice Assistance (BJA) and administered by the Center for Effective Public Policy (CEPP), in partnership with the American Probation and Parole Association (APPA), the Association of Paroling Authorities, International (APAI), the Center for Justice Innovation (CJI), and the National Association of Pretrial Services Agencies (NAPSA).

 Back to top